Introduction

 Inflammations and infections: An inflamed or infected scar may remain red longer and require medical treatment.

-Nature of the skin : Fair or sensitive skin tends to redden longer and react more intensely to external aggressions.
+Skin type: Fair or sensitive skin tends to blush longer and react more intensely to external aggressions.

 Aggravating factors